Welcome to the Auntie Collective

 I live in a small co-housing community in Seattle with my partner, our friends, and our friends’ kids.
 Although my partner and I decided not to have children, there are so many kids in our daily life that labels like “childfree” or “childless” just don’t fit.
 Instead, I’ve started describing my life as “childful.”
 It is abundant with picture books and art projects and middle school plays, exhortations to pick a snack with protein in it and battles of will over the brushing of teeth.
 I used to worry that, as I aged, I would no longer have young people in my life.
 I’m not worried about that anymore.

 My writing at The Auntie Bulletin is informed by nearly twenty years of teaching kids and adults, including about a decade teaching adults how to teach kids.
-I have a Ph.D. in Education and a background in academia that’s proved surprisingly useful for writing a weekly newsletter about kinship.
+I have a Ph.D. in Education and a background in academia that’s proved surprisingly useful for writing a weekly newsletter about kinship and found family.

 More Auntie Bulletin Posts to Check Out